Christie Brinkley Rocks White Bikini & Mesh Dress On A Boat

 “Epic charter!
 Ahoy,” said an Instagram user.

-And that’s not to mention that yesterday, Brinkley shared a photo of herself in a bright pink outfit.
+Yesterday, Brinkley shared a photo of herself in a bright pink outfit.
 The dress was off-the-shoulder with ruffles along the top.
 It also fell down to the floor, and had a light pink floral pattern.

 Christie grabbed the edge of her skirt with her right hand, and smiled widely at the camera.